What to Expect from Therapy

 It depends.
 The goal for most therapy is to not need therapy.
 Some people find that they only need 10-15 sessions to really work on specific issue or problem.
 Other times therapy may take longer, such as a 6 months to a year.
 Generally it is recommended that therapy start with weekly sessions.
 Also, some people find that on-going therapy is a useful way to stay on top of their emotional health, and may continue to come in for an emotional "check-up" on an as-needed basis once regular therapy services are no longer needed.

 How can I get the most out of therapy?

 Try your best to come regularly to appointments.
 Avoid too many cancelations.
-Children generally do better with routines so inconsistant attendance is not recommended.
+Children generally do better with routines so weekly or bi weekly regular attendance is recommended.
 Continue to work outside of the session - especially when it comes to ”homework”.
 Come to your session prepared - reflect on what you many want to discuss or address during the session.
 Some clients find it helpful to keep a journal to track feelings and goals.
 Remember therapy is only 50 mins in the 24 hrs that make up your day!!

 Also remember therapy is a process about helping you or your child promote self-awareness and self-care.
 Sometimes it might be hard, sometimes it might feel easy, and it should always feel safe and supportive.